 Main Differences Between Narcolepsy Brain and Normal Brain

 - An autoimmune condition.
-An individual’s immune system destroys the brain cells that make hypocretin, which causes a deficiency of this substance, which doesn’t happen to normal brain.
+An individual’s immune system destroys the brain cells that make hypocretin, which causes a deficiency of this substance, which doesn’t happen to a normal brain.